Saskatoon dentistsyou trust

 Oral Surgery often refers to the removal of wisdom teeth, but can also include gum grafts, and laser treatment for the removal of soft tissue.
 The doctors in the office can help you if these procedures are required.

-Wisdom teeth....those pesky third molars that try to squeeze themselves into whatever space is left back there.
+Wisdom teeth are third molars that try to squeeze themselves into whatever space you have in your mouth.
 The doctors in the office will determine if there is enough room for your wisdom teeth.
 If your wisdom teeth need to be extracted, we will take care of it for you.
-We do most of the extractions ourselves but if complications are likely we will refer you to the Oral Surgeons office for a helping hand.
+We do most of the extractions ourselves but if complications are likely, we will refer you to the Oral Surgeons office.

 What is a dry socket?